TadjievCodes/Nasa_Project_Semester2/README.md

 I think it looks better with these stars anmation and there's a regulation for the speed of the stars down on the right side which is fixed in CSS

 9) I kept some of my old commented not active code as I like to look back and remember What I did and what I have changed

+10) I used 'DD/MM/YYYY' in the Datepicker as written in the Project Details and 'YYYY-MM-DD' format in the query Details for API as stated in the outline